Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 Group and Individual Psychotherapy

 During individual therapy, you work one-on-one with a trained addiction therapist to explore any reasons for your alcohol use disorder.
 Often, people have a mental condition or past trauma that they haven’t even considered.
 In group therapy, you will work with a group of other individuals in treatment and one or two therapists.
-Group therapy helps you look at issues from different perspectives, get advice from others who are struggling with addiction, and are held accountable by other members.
+Group therapy helps you look at issues from different perspectives, get advice from others who are struggling with addiction, and be held accountable by other members.

 Family Therapy